Policy on the Provision of Follow-Up Care, Medicines & Prescriptions Following a Private Consultation

 Tests

-Where a private provider recommends tests (including blood tests or BP testing), before or after a consultation or medical intervention, the Practice will offer that testing only where the test would have been provided to an NHS patient in the same circumstances.
+Where a private provider recommends tests (including blood tests or BP testing), before or after a consultation or medical intervention, the Practice will offer that testing only where the test would have been provided to an NHS patient by their GP in the same circumstances.

 Where the Practice would not offer these tests to an NHS patient in the same circumstance, the patient will need to refer to their private provider to undertake any such test at the patient’s own cost.